DeltaSignum/Dynamic-Zero/docs/theory.md

 Practical implementations are limited by two distinct constraint layers:

 - **Driver constraints:** volumetric air displacement (ΔV), mechanical suspension compliance, and motor linearity.
-- **DZ architecture constraints:** chamber geometry, internal damping, and construction tolerances — all of which affect how precisely the pneumatic network can track and anticipate low-frequency half-cycles.
+- **DZ architecture constraints:** chamber geometry, internal damping, and construction tolerances — all of which affect how precisely the pneumatic network can maintain the intended state continuity and interaction at low frequencies.

 This theoretical limit highlights the core promise of DZ: low-frequency reproduction is no longer fundamentally limited by the driver's mechanical resonance in a fixed box, but by the engineering precision of the pneumatic network and the volumetric displacement capability of the transducer.